Lightstreamer/Lightstreamer-example-StockList-client-rtd/README.md

  - the stalled timeout, `stalled_timeout`: [ConnectionOptions.StalledTimeout](https://sdk.lightstreamer.com/ls-dotnetstandard-client/6.0.0/api/api/com.lightstreamer.client.ConnectionOptions.html#com_lightstreamer_client_ConnectionOptions_StalledTimeout)
  - a proxy, `proxy`: [ConnectionOptions.Proxy](https://sdk.lightstreamer.com/ls-dotnetstandard-client/6.0.0/api/api/com.lightstreamer.client.ConnectionOptions.html#com_lightstreamer_client_ConnectionOptions_Proxy)

+Double check the cells of column A (A2, A3, A7) for some examples of configurations.

 Instead, regarding the cells in the demo with stock market tickers, the formula is as follows:

 ```